Krayorn/blog/src/content/blog/http-server-go-2.md

 ### The first unit test

-Let's start by adding a unit test, I was relying on the Codecrafters test suite but now I want to have some of my own unit tests..
+Let's start by adding a unit test, I was relying on the Codecrafters test suite but now I want to have some of my own unit tests.

+This should mimic the first stage of the Codecrafters test suit:
 ```go
 func TestServerStart(t *testing.T) {
 	// Start the server